Bidya Bharati Girls' High School: School Houses

 Each house has a captain, a Vice-Captain and a Prefect.
 Each house is assisted by teachers.

 Each of them competes against one another in Sports, Duties and Academics.
 On the day of the Annual Function, the House with the maximum points is declared "House of the Year" on the basis of points earned by students during the academic year.

 Uniform

 Uniforms of classes Nursery to KG-II consist of a White dress with Pink piping, two pockets and a red tie.
 Uniforms of Primary section i.e., I to IV consist of a White tunic with Red piping designs with a tie.
 The secondary section wears white shirts with tunics and ties.
 The Higher Secondary section wears Red striped Blouse and Maroon Skirts.

 Curriculum

-Students may choose to study Science (Physics, chemistry, Mathematics/Biology/Economics.), Commerce (Accounts, Commerce, Mathematics/Business studies, Economics) or Humanities (History/Geography, Economics/Psychology, Mathematics/Home Sc., Political Sc.).
+Students may choose to study Science (Physics, chemistry, Mathematics/Biology/Economics,Statistics), Commerce (Accounts, Commerce, Mathematics/Business studies, Economics) or Humanities (History/Geography, Economics/Psychology, Mathematics/Home Sc., Political Sc.).
 Either Hindi/Bengali should be taken a compulsory subject.